huggingface/community-events/whisper-fine-tuning-sprint/README.md

 Finally, we have arrived at the most fun part of the challenge - sitting back and watching the model transcribe audio.
-If possible, every participant should evaluate the speech recognition system on the test set of Common Voice 7 and ideally also on the real-world audio data (if available).
+If possible, every participant should evaluate the speech recognition system on the test set of Common Voice 11 and ideally also on the real-world audio data (if available).
 For languages that have neither a Common Voice evaluation dataset nor a real world evaluation dataset, please contact the organizers on Discord so that we can work together to find some evaluation data.

-As a first step, one should copy the official `eval.py` script to her/his model repository.
-Let's use our previously trained [xls-r-300m-sv](https://huggingface.co/hf-test/xls-r-300m-sv) again as an example.
+As a first step, one should copy the official `eval.py` script to their model repository.
+Let's use our previously trained [whisper-small-hi]( sanchit-gandhi/whisper-small-hi) again as an example.

-Assuming that we have a clone of the model's repo under `~/xls-r-300m-sv`, we can copy the `eval.py` script to the repo.
+Assuming that we have a clone of the model's repo under `~/whisper-small-hi`, we can copy the `eval.py` script to the repo.

 ```bash